dhcai21/VReassort/README.md

 ---

-VReassort is a bioinformatics tool designed to **identify viral reassortment events** from genome sequences or constructed phylogenetic trees.
+VReassort is a bioinformatics tool designed to **identify viral reassortments** from genome sequences or constructed phylogenetic trees.
 It utilizes tree-based analysis to reveal potential reassortment events across multiple genomic segments by pair-wise comparison.
 The tool also supports data simulation and neural network model training workflows for advanced customization.